-In it Pirenne argues that in the West the Germanic invaders largely retained the structures of the Roman Empire.
-They admired the luxury and sophistication of the people they were conquering but simply wanted the riches for themselves.
+In it, Pirenne argues that in the West the Germanic invaders largely retained the structures of the Roman Empire.
+They admired the luxury and sophistication of the people they were conquering, but simply wanted the riches for themselves.
 Trade in the Mediterranean largely continued.
-The big change came with the Muslim conquests which totally destroyed the Mediterranean trade routes, so that the luxuries that supported Roman civilisation could not be introduced.
-There was therefore a hiatus and thus when Charlemagne had himself crowned as Holy Roman Emperor by the Pope on Christmas Day AD 800 he marked a new beginning that was to form the basis for medieval and indeed modern Europe.
+The big change came with the Muslim conquests which totally destroyed the Mediterranean trade routes, so that the luxuries that supported Roman civilisation could not be imported.
+There was therefore a hiatus, and thus when Charlemagne had himself crowned as Holy Roman Emperor by the Pope on Christmas Day AD 800, he marked a new beginning that was to form the basis for medieval and indeed modern Europe.
 He wrote:

 “It is therefore strictly correct to say that without Mohammed, Charlemagne would have been inconceivable.
 In the seventh century the ancient Roman Empire had actually become an Empire of the East; the Empire of Charles was an Empire of the West… The Carolingian Empire or rather the Empire of Charlemagne, was the scaffolding of the Middle Ages”.